 Additionally, you can take away from this understanding.
 The bigger the CNC router bit the bigger chance that the above Chipload formula comes into play.
 Basically, be mindful of the size of the CNC router bit, how much material you are removing.

-Best advice is to take small amounts per pass or plunge and take your time.
-This will reduce the stress on your CNC router bits saving you money and also provide a better router bit experience by producing a better and burn free wood product.
+The best advice is to take small amounts per pass or plunge and take your time.
+This will reduce the stress on your CNC router bits saving you money and also provide a better router bit experience by producing a better and burn-free wood product.

-My thoughts on this is to use common sense.
-In the wood sign business I would suggest to look at the capability of your CNC router bit and the species of the wood you are carving.
+My thoughts on this are to use common sense.
+In the wood sign business, I would suggest looking at the capability of your CNC router bit and the species of the wood you are carving.
 I have heard going against the rotation is better and going with the rotation is better.

 With regard to whether or not the direction of cut will cause your CNC router bit to burn your wood for your wood sign products is cause for a great conversation but the bottom line is it will dull your CNC router bit in the end and be a factor in the burning of the wood for your wood sign projects.

-Feed Rate To Slow – This is one which is not talked about a lot.
-The feed rate is the speed which the CNC router bit travels through the material as it cuts.
-If it is too fast for the CNC router bit, the router bit will not be able to eject the material quick enough, stress out the router bit and cause it to heat up causing CNC Router bit burn.
+Feed Rate To Slow – This is one that is not talked about a lot.
+The feed rate is the speed at which the CNC router bit travels through the material as it cuts.
+If it is too fast for the CNC router bit, the router bit will not be able to eject the material quick enough, stress out the router bit, and cause it to heat up causing the CNC Router bit to burn.

-There are many things which the feed rate depends on to operate correctly.
+There are many things that the feed rate depends on to operate correctly.